tappytaps/docker-ejabberd/kubernetes/README.md

 ## Step 4 - Deploy the cluster

-If you have all setup.
+If you have all setup done.
 Just a few commands will be enough to have a cluster up and running:

 ````
 1).
 Apply the coredns config: